tramsauer/raddo/README.md

 # raddo

+*raddo* is a no-frills software that prepares RADOLAN weather radar precipitation data for simple usage.

 *raddo* downloads RADOLAN weather radar ascii data (*tar.gz).
 Downloaded files are sorted in folders based on year and month and may also be untarred.

 RADOLAN data from the German Weather Service (Deutscher Wetterdienst, DWD) is copyrighted!
 Please find the copyright text [here](https://opendata.dwd.de/climate_environment/CDC/Terms_of_use.pdf).